simonask/glamour/README.md

 # Feature gates

 - `std` - enables the `glam/std` feature.
 Enabled by default.
 - `libm` - required to compile with `no_std` (transitively enables `glam/no_std`).
 - `mint` - enables conversion to/from
   [`mint`](https://docs.rs/mint/latest/mint/) types.
-- `glam_0_20` - enables `Into`/`From` conversions to the glam 0.20 versions of
-  vector and matrix types.
-This is intended for interoperability with significant ecosystems, such as Bevy 0.7.
-To be clear, this creates a duplicate dependency on `glam`: One at the currently targeted version (0.21.x), and one at glam 0.20.0.
-- `bevy_0_7_0`: Enables the `glam_0_20` feature, which is needed to perform conversions to/from the math types exposed by Bevy 0.7.
-This flag is not needed when using Bevy 0.8.
 - `encase`: Enables implementations of [`encase::ShaderType`] for vector and matrix types, which enables them for use in GPU shaders.
+- `scalar-math`: Don't use SIMD vector instructions, even if they are supported by the target architecture.
+Note that this flag is required to run tests under Miri, due to vector instructions not being supported.
+Transitively enables the `glam/scalar-math` feature.

 # Advantages